-- Adjustable angle will keep pet’s leg comfortable and in a normal walking position.
+- Provides complete lower leg support, fully stabilizing the paw and hock or carpal joint to keep pet’s front or rear leg comfortable and in a normal walking position.

-- Splint allows weight-bearing on a broken or weak limb.
+- Splint allows weight-bearing on an injured or weak limb.

 - Product Information Sheet